andrade-renan/ibm-attrition-analysis/README.md

 ```

 ## Author
-- **[Your Name]** - As part of a didactic exercise in data science training with Hashtag Treinamentos.
+- **Renan Andrade** - As part of a didactic exercise in data science training with Hashtag Treinamentos.

 ## Acknowledgements
 - **Hashtag Treinamentos** - For providing the educational environment and training to undertake this project.